federico-razzoli/sql_games/anagram/README.md

 anagram_sql
 ===========

-Anagram game, implemented with MariaDB/MySQL Stored Procedures... without a particular reason :)
+Anagram game, implemented with MariaDB Stored Procedures... without a particular reason :)

+It can run on Percona Server or Oracle MySQL, but will probably require some small changes, since I may have used MariaDB-specific features.

 Hot to play
 ===========